Summary: in this tutorial, you will learn how to use the SQL FETCH

 In this syntax:

-are the synonyms.
-Therefore, you can use them interchangeably. - The
+are synonyms, respectively.
+Therefore, you can use them interchangeably.

-Because rows are stored in the table in an unspecified order, you should always use the FETCH
+Since the database system may store rows in the table in an unspecified order, you should always use the FETCH

 clause with the ORDER BY